SynixeContractors/Documents/certs/anti-tank/hat.md

 A HAT rifleman is a specialized operator class, and is not considered a standard operator.

-The primary role of the HAT rifleman is to eliminate large and heavily armored vehicle threats, such as Main Battle Tanks, APCs, or other heavy vehicles with reactive armor with direct and indirect fire.
+The primary role of the HAT rifleman is to eliminate large and heavily armored vehicle threats, such as Main Battle Tanks, APCs, or other heavy vehicles including those protected with reactive armor, using direct and indirect fire.

 ### Specialized Equipment